null

 • Best for Commercial Spaces: The Pro Clubline SFB125 offers the rock-solid stability required for high-traffic facilities where durability is the priority.

-The Versatility King: Adjustable Benches (FID)
+The Versatility King: Adjustable Weight Benches (FID)

 For those who want to target the upper chest with incline presses or the lower pectorals with decline work, an Adjustable (or FID — Flat, Incline, Decline) bench is the way to go.
 These are the "Swiss Army Knives" of the gym.